 Montréal is host to two university dance programs, as well as many other professional training programs.
 The Université du Québec à Montréal (UQÀM) offers an interdisciplinary PhD, a master’s degree, and a somatic education diploma, as well as two streams at the bachelor level (teaching and interpretation) with a focus on creation if desired.
 Concordia University’s bachelor program emphasizes creative process and choreography, and their interdisciplinary MA may also be of interest to choreographers.

 For non-university intensive training, the following schools have well reputed training programs: for contemporary dance there is the École de danse contemporaine de Montreal (EDCM), and for ballet there is the École supérieure de ballet du Québec.
 Each offers a college diploma (DEC or AEC) and/or high school study programs.
 Collège Montmorency, CEGEP St-Laurent and Collège de Maisonneuve offer a two-year DEC specializing in dance, and Compagnie Nyata Nyata now offers a two-year professional training program in African dance and drumming.
-Stephanie Decourteille is an independent teacher who offers a structured training program in contemporary dance.
+Big Bang proposes an intensive program in contemporary dance over 4 months.

 Several dance spaces in the city regularly offer dance training and workshops for professionals.
 The RQD organizes a thirty-week session of morning contemporary dance classes taught by a variety of both local and non-local professionals.
 Circuit-Est and Studio 303 also offer a range of workshops covering various dance techniques and somatic practices, as well as creative process.
 Danse à la carte offers professional level ballet and contemporary dance classes.
 100lux maintains listings of on-going urban dance classes throughout the city.
 Other classes are found in private centers such as Studio Bizz or L’Espace du Mouvement.